briangordon/briangordon.github.com/_posts/2019-12-11-docker-dev-env.md

 # Create our user *before* mounting the home directory as a volume so that it won't be owned by root.
 RUN useradd --create-home --user-group --groups wheel --shell /bin/bash $username

 # Enable OpenSSH daemon with password-based authentication disabled.
-You can remove some of this if you don't use have authorized_keys set up.
+You can remove some of this if you don't have authorized_keys set up.
 RUN systemctl enable sshd
 RUN sed -i 's/UsePAM yes/UsePAM no/' /etc/ssh/sshd_config
 RUN sed -i 's/#PasswordAuthentication yes/PasswordAuthentication no/' /etc/ssh/sshd_config
 COPY --chown=brian:brian authorized_keys /home/brian/.ssh/authorized_keys

 # Set up key-based auth for NX, though as we'll see it doesn't actually work.
-You can remove this if you don't use have authorized_keys set up.
+You can remove this if you don't have authorized_keys set up.
 RUN mkdir -p /home/brian/.nx/config
 RUN cp /home/brian/.ssh/authorized_keys /home/brian/.nx/config/authorized.crt
 RUN chown -R brian:brian /home/brian/.nx